 The courses instead focuses on changing driving behaviour, attitude and prevent motorists re-offending again.

-Anybody caught committing one of these offences may only be offered one course within a three year time period.
+Anybody caught committing a low-level traffic offence may only be offered one course within a three-year time period.
 If a person commits one of these offences again within three years, they will have to pay a fine and have points on their licence.

-Once a person has been on the course then no further action will be taken, there is no fine to pay and they will not have any points put onto their licence.
+Once a person has been on the course then no further action will be taken, there is no fine to pay, and they will not have any points put onto their licence.